NikolaGold/search-app/README.md

 #Project info
 This is a search application for browsing flat offers.
-It is created in Nextjs with TypeScript, Styled component, React-hook-form, Material-ui, Eslint, Prettier.
+It is created in Next.js with TypeScript, Styled component, React-hook-form, Material-ui, Eslint, Prettier.

-## Getting Started
+##Getting Started

-First install node modules
+1. Install node modules
 ```bash
 npm install
 # or
 yarn install
 ```

-Then run the development server:
+2. Run the development server:
 ```bash
 npm run dev
 # or